R0CKETLAUNCHER/R0CKETLAUNCHER/README.md

 <img width="962" height="525" alt="6A8CA38E-9CD3-4F5B-8161-2330DCFD0F73" src="https://github.com/user-attachments/assets/b92613c7-a618-4768-bc5f-92bf0e14a694" />
 .
-                    we can be very slowly and overwhelmed at times please be patient with us *  ☁️
+                    we can be very slowly and overwhelmed at times please be patient with us *  ☁️ .

 .
+                      we can be very quiet and awkward at times especially if we're not around friends *  ☁️
 .
-                      proship, weirdos and bigots dni we block freely *  ☁️

 .

-.
-                      we can be very quiet and awkward at times especially if we're not around friends *  ☁️
+                    ☁️   ▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄▀▄   ☁️
 .

 .